sanikant20/Admin-Dashboard/README.md

 - Genre component with CRUD operations (add, edit, delete)
 - User component with user details
 - Order component with order details and order bill
+- Profile component with profile details and password change

 # Installation
 To install, run the following command: `npm install`